10 Oldest National Parks In The US

 Founded in 1915

 Rocky Mountain National Park has beautiful mountains and lakes.
-It goes from low to really high, up to 14,259 feet above sea level.
-One of the best things there is Trail Ridge Road, which is the highest paved road in the US.
+Its elevation ranges from low to high, up to 14,259 feet above sea level.
+One of the best things there is Trail Ridge Road, the highest paved road in the US.
 It goes through the middle of the park and gives amazing views of the scenery and animals.
 Like other national parks, Rocky Mountain became a national park to protect the land’s beauty.

 3. Glacier National Park, Montana